YoloMao/CangjieCorpus-Mirror/extra/Rune.md

 let b: Rune = r"b"
 ```

-Escape characters refer to characters ina character sequence that provide an alternative interpretation for the subsequent characters.
+Escape characters refer to characters in a character sequence that provide an alternative interpretation for the subsequent characters.
 Escape characters start with the escape symbol `\`, followed by the character that needs to be escaped.
 For example:
 ```
 let slash: Rune = r'\\'
 let newLine: Rune = r'\n'